adityatyagi/todo-app-flutter/README.md

 # FLOATING ACTION BUTTON
 A floating action button is a circular icon button that hovers over content to promote a primary action button in the application.

+# NAVIGATION
+Navigation in flutter is based on a stack.
+The stack has pages/screens that the app has used from the beginning.
+When you want to change the screen, you call an object `Navigator`.
+This has 2 methods:
+1. push()  -> Go to a particular/next screen.
+Therefore, you need to specify the route i.e. the page you want to load.
+2. pop()  -> Go back

+Flutter has `MaterialPageRoute` class which helps to achieve this.
+Both `push()` and `pop()` requires the current context.

+# DROPDOWN BUTTON
+The DropdownButton `onChanged` expects a function.
+If given `null` while developing UI, the Dropdown list items will not be shown.

+# Do's and Dont's
+1. First create the UI and then the functionality - onPress, onChanged, etc...
+2. Make sure you are following a new tutorial as many tutorials will have depreciated packages.
+3.